What you’ll learn

 Making the right choice for your recovery from opioid use disorder

-Switching from Suboxone® to Subutex® isn’t necessary for everyone, but it can be the right choice for some patients.
+Switching from Suboxone to Subutex is rarely necessary, but it can be the right choice for some patients.
 The decision should be based on your individual response to medication, any adverse effects you’re experiencing, and your specific treatment goals.

 Both medications work well for treating opioid addiction.
 What matters most is finding the one that helps you treat addiction effectively and supports where you want to go in your recovery.